5 Activities That Upgrade Your ESL Technology Lesson Plan

 To kick things off, ask students how they think the world will be different in 10, 50 or 100 years.
 Encourage them to think from lots of different angles, including transport, food, jobs and relationships.
 They can brainstorm their ideas on the board or on paper to come back to later.

-Then, give out a worksheet with Bill Gates’ 7 predictions for the future.
+Then, give out a worksheet with Bill Gates’ seven predictions for 2035.
 He talks about automation, clean energy, artificial intelligence, mobile banking and even “bioterrorism.”
 It’s a great reading activity, which features lots of different vocabulary surrounding technology.

 Allow your students to read the information, highlighting any words they don’t understand.
 There are likely to be a lot of them, so you’ll have to spend some time going through definitions as a class.
 Once your students have a grasp of each of the seven predictions, they can use them as a basis for discussion.
 Ask students to talk in pairs about whether they agree or disagree with each prediction and why.